domeleon/domeleon-docs/docs/inspector.md

 # Inspector

-The `inspector` is a tool that lets you see your component tree, route structure, as well as monitor all your component update events, specifically:
+The `inspector` is a tool that lets you see your component tree and monitor update events.

-* router
-* validator
-* input
-* serializer
-* custom events

 Set up the inspector as follows: